 - At common law, without prejudice privilege is a privilege held jointly and it cannot be unilaterally waived by a single party.
 As with other privileges, waiver may be implied on the basis of the conduct of the parties.

-- The statutory basis for the privilege is found in section 131 the (Cth) and (Vic), which provide that evidence of settlement negotiations is not to be adduced.
+- The statutory basis for the privilege is found in section 131 the Evidence Act (Cth) and Evidence Act (Vic), which provide that evidence of settlement negotiations is not to be adduced.

 - Numerous exceptions are set out in section 131(1), which include where the parties consent to the evidence being adduced.
 Where an offer to settle is made 'without prejudice save as to costs' or similar — known as a Calderbank offer — the court can consider the communications on the issue of costs.

 LPP can also be held jointly, which is known as 'joint interest privilege'.
 This arises when two or more people join in communicating with a legal advisor for the dominant purpose of obtaining legal advice.